robandpdx/svn-to-git-demo/README.md

     ```
     ./svnSync.sh
     ```
-1. When you are ready to cutover, make the tags, and push it up to github.
+1. When you are ready to cutover, add the new origin, push `main` and other branches and tags to github.

     ```
-    ./make_tags.sh
+    cd local-git
-    git remote add origin ssh://git@github.com:myuser/myrepo.git
+    git remote add origin GITHUB_REPOSITORY_URL.git
-    git push -u origin master
+    git push -u origin main
+    cd ..
+    ./push_branches.sh
+    ./push_tags.sh
+    ```